dyne/weechad/README.md

 others with its supreme focus on privacy and ease of use.
 Imagine a software so alpha, it sets up in a single folder, can connect to [DarkIRC](https://dark.fi) and [encrypts its settings and logs](https://dyne.org/tomb) for maximum privacy.

-No more messing around with dotfiles like a beta; WeeChad configures everything at runtime, giving you instant feedback on any deprecations or errors.
+No more messing around with dotfiles like a beta; WeeChad configures everything at runtime.
 With WeeChad, you’re not just chatting; you’re dominating the IRC scene with the confidence of a meme lord.

 ## Quick start

 Install [WeeChat](https://weechat.org) latest (version >4.4)

+Type this command to install:

 ```
 curl -Ls dyne.org/weechad/setup | NICK=yournick bash